plasma-sds/bes-inference/README.md

 ```

 a neural network can be trained either on your CPU (porcessor = cpu) or GPU (processor = gpu).
 Using the _tracking_uri_ you can view the progress of the training in your browser of choice.
-Make changes in the _inputDictionary.json_ to change the training parameters.
+Make changes in the _inputDict.py_ to change the training parameters.